-Upon all homeowners passing away, the lender will then recover the balance owed - including both the equity amount and interest - through your Estate.
+Upon all homeowners passing away, the lender will then recover the value owed - including both the equity amount and interest - through your Estate.
 This will be either by the house being sold or re-mortgaged.

 Does The Guide Apply To The USA?

 No, this guidebook is for the Canadian product - currently offered by CHIP HomEquity Bank.
 In the U.S.A there are a lot more reverse mortgage problems because they are a completely different product in the U.S. compared to Canada.
 I would say that they are considered much more risky and less beneficial for you than the Canadian reverse mortgage.

 This is actually what leads to a lot of confusion about the reverse mortgage in Canada - people read stories from the U.S.A. and think that they could happen here.
 Like normal mortgages, reverse mortgages are much more highly regulated in Canada, so all the problems in the U.S. don't happen here.

 This is why the free information pack only covers the Canadian reverse mortgage.